veilair/go-development/README.md

 # Go Language & Development
 > Welcome to the world of Go.
 An ongoing curated list of frameworks, libraries, learning tutorials, best software development practices and resources in Go Language.

+### Why Go?

+Go is a really fast language.
+Because Go is compiled to machine code, it will naturally outperform languages that are interpreted or have virtual runtimes.
+Go programs also compile extremely fast, and the resulting binary is very small.

 ## Table of Contents

 - [Go Development](#go-language--development)